 - Bible classes and practical skills for living

 - Godly counsel and unconditional love

-The cost of orphan care in Myanmar has risen over the past few years, most noticeably in the area of education.
+The cost of care for children in Myanmar has risen over the past few years, most noticeably in the area of education.
 While public school is free, it does not provide uniforms, books, supplies, lunches or tutoring.
 Tutoring has become necessary in order for the children to succeed and pass their exams.
-Because of this, it is necessary for us to change the sponsorship share amounts for the children.
-Over the past 15+ years, the sponsorships have remained $30/month/child.
-The amount currently required to properly care for and educate the children is $45/month/child.
-Please click here to Sponsor a Child.
+Because of this,we have added a 2nd support option to assist in meeting this need, the Educational Support share of $15.

 In 2012 a small church plant in Bago grew to include a thriving preschool.
 They started with just 3 children and now have over 30.
 It became clear that an orphanage was also needed, so the preschool is now also an orphanage for a small group of the most vulnerable children.
 In 2015, another preschool was established in Bago.
 These preschools are offered for free to the community, and make it possible for parents to work without having to worry about their children being with them or left on their own.
 While in school the children not only learn and play, but they are taught songs and stories about Jesus!
 These teachers are passionate about reaching the lost in Bago and ministering to the young children has proven to be a successful outreach method in this area.